msolo/pyzy/README.md

 # Python Zygote

-Keep a warm Python interpreter process that can quickly fork off a new worker.
+A warm Python interpreter process that can quickly fork off a new worker makes complex programs that are run frequently much less resource intense to start up.
+It also reduces the RAM required to run multiple copies of the same program.

-This makes small jobs less intense to start up.
+This example is fairly conservative, since it demonstrates the *least* amount of benefit - that of basically caching the system library.
+Most applications load a lot more code not included in the system library, so the savings is generally greater.

 ```
 time python3.6 -ESs demo/demo3.py